 We thank (in order of appearance) João Morgado, Nelso Silva, Iñigo Arranz, Pierre Colson, Romain Viellard, Enrico Bavestrello, Bahnfotos Austria, Herbert Pschill, Matej Pleško, Nino Belovič, Norbert Tilai, Norbert Pócza, Josip Petrlić, Mladen Žarković, Pierre Colson, Magalios Giannis, Konstantinos Kalpakidis, Andritsos Georgios, Xenophon Arampatzis, Krassen Panev , Ivo Radoev, Mihnea Cristian Paraschiv, Adrian Zarnoianu, and Tim Roux, Matias Lohmann-Quiñones, Sander Zwoferink, Rok Žnidarčič, Sasa Pahic Szabo, Tobias B. Köhler, Tomáš Vyplašil, Wouter Radstake, Fabien Perissinotto, and Marcus Schrödter, Kasper Dudzik, He Junyao, Henk Zwoferink, Sean de Jong, Vincent Prins, Gwenaël Piérart, Laurent Kaeffer, Romain Viellard, and Robert Schmitz for sharing their nice pictures with us.
 This article was originally published on 06.09.2021 and is being updated continuously.

 New: Follow the CEE GPS tracker to find the train’s location in real-time and plan your pictures.

 Announced in March, the Connecting Europe Express started its journey in Portugal just last week.
-At Railcolor News we decided to bring all the pictures into a single post, so make sure to bookmark this page and check back for updates from our live coverage.
+At Railcolor News we decided to bring all the pictures into a single post, so make sure to bookmark this page.
 Let’s go!